xundeenergie/friendica/doc/groups.md

 Every account in Friendica has a nickname and these must all be unique.
 This applies to all accounts, whether they are individual profiles or group profiles.

-Managing Accounts
+## Managing Accounts
----

 To create a new linked account that can be used as a group, log in to your normal account and go to Settings > Manage Accounts.
 Here you can register additional accounts with new nicknames that will be linked to your primary account.

 You may appoint a delegate to manage your new account.
-The Delegates section of Manage Accounts page will provide you with a list of contacts on this instance under "Potential Delegates".
+The "Delegates" section of Manage Accounts page will provide you with a list of contacts on this instance under "Potential Delegates".
 Selecting one or more persons will give them access to manage your newly created account.
 They will be able to edit contacts, profiles, and all content for this account.
 Please use this facility wisely.